Anveks/Angular-Theory-and-Practice/README.md

       constructor(public productService: ProductService){}

+NB: to ensure DI will work properly, make sure you added @Injectable() annotation before ProductService class!

+    @Injectable({
+      providedIn: "root" // tells Angular that this class is accessible in the whole app's scope })

+To use productService and get the data we need a lifecycle hook ngOnInit <sub>(the same as useEffect() in React)</sub>.
+It is automatically provided by the interface "OnInit":

+    export class ProductsListComponent implements OnInit {

+      public products: ProductModel[];
+      constructor(public productService: ProductService){}
+      public async ngOnInit() {
+        try {
+          this.products = await this.productService.getAllProducts();
+        } catch(err: any){
+          console.log(err.message);
+        }
+      }

+    }

+Finally, display the data in the HTML by using *ngFor directive and transfering the products as props to a CardComponent:

+      <app-product-card *ngFor="let p of products" [product]="p"></app-product-card>

+NB: ProductCard should also have an @Input annotation so it can receive 'props':

+      @Input()
+      public product: ProductModel;

 *'export' statement is used to export functions, objects, or values from a module to be used in other modules.
 It allows you to export multiple named values from a module; 'export default' is used to export a single value, object, or function from a module.
 You can only use it to export one default value per module.